-The Trustees of the Trust have authority under the Declaration of Trust to create and classify shares into separate series and to classify and reclassify any series or portfolio of shares into one or more classes without further action by shareholders.
-Pursuant thereto, the Trustees have created the Funds and other series.
-Additional series may be added in the future from time to time.
-The Clean Energy Income Fund currently offers six classes of Shares: Class A, Class C, Institutional, Investor, Class R6 and Class P Shares.
-The MLP Energy Infrastructure Fund and the Energy Infrastructure Fund currently offer seven classes of Shares: Class A, Class C, Institutional, Investor, Class R, Class R6 and Class P Shares.
+Each Fund is a series of Goldman Sachs Variable Insurance Trust, which was formed under the laws of the State of Delaware on September 16, 1997.
+The Trustees of the Trust have authority under the Declaration of Trust to create and classify shares of beneficial interest into separate series and to classify and reclassify any series or portfolio of shares into one or more classes without further action by shareholders.
+Pursuant thereto, the Trustees have created the Funds.
+Additional series and classes may be added in the future from time to time.
+Each Fund currently offers Service Shares and Institutional Shares.
 See "SHARES OF THE TRUST."

 Goldman Sachs Asset Management, L.P. ("GSAM" or the "Investment Adviser"), an affiliate of Goldman Sachs & Co.
 LLC ("Goldman Sachs"), serves as the investment adviser to each Fund.
 In addition, Goldman Sachs serves as each Fund's distributor (the "Distributor") and transfer agent (the "Transfer Agent").
-State Street Bank and Trust Company ("State Street") serves as the custodian to the Funds.
+The Fund's custodian is State Street Bank and Trust Company ("State Street").

-The following information relates to and supplements the description of each Fund's investment objective and policies contained in the Prospectuses.
-See the Prospectuses for a more complete description of the Funds' investment objectives and policies.
+The following information relates to and supplements the description of each Fund's investment policies contained in the Prospectuses.
+See the Prospectuses for more complete descriptions of the Funds' investment objectives and policies.
 Investing in the Funds entails certain risks, and there is no assurance that a Fund will achieve its objective.
 Capitalized terms used but not defined herein have the same meaning as in the Prospectuses.